veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 > If at some point you get a black image, it may be because the content filter built inside the model might have detected an NSFW result.
 If you believe this shouldn't be the case, try tweaking your prompt or using a different seed.
 In fact, the model predictions include information about whether NSFW was detected for a particular result.
 Let's see what they look like:

 Why would dolphins be censored though?
-That's what this paper goes into, in detail.

 The way the safety filter works, as described by the paper is:

 1. The user inputs a text prompt for inference
 2. An image is generated by Stable Diffusion for the user